ga-wdi-pvd/express-mongoose/readme.md

 ### Feature: Delete (You Do)

+We're almost there!
+Last bit of CRUD functionality we need to implement is `DELETE`.
+Let's start by adding a delete button to our show view...
+  1. Using the `action` attribute, the form should direct to `/candidates/:name/delete`.

 ![Delete 1](/img/delete-1.png)

+> Again, **`method="post"`**.
+What's up with that?

+In `index.js`...
+  1. Create a route that corresponds to our delete button.
+  2. In it, use Mongoose to find and delete the candidate in question.
+(Hint: Refer to the Mongoose [lesson plan](https://github.com/ga-wdi-lessons/mongoose-intro#delete-5-min) or [documentation](http://mongoosejs.com/docs/api.html#query_Query-findOneAndRemove)).

 ![Delete 2](/img/delete-2.png)

 ### Refactor: Extract to Files

 > Should this be a You Do?
 An I Do or We Do if there is time at end of lesson?
 Do we expect to get to this point in the lesson?

+## Potential Quiz Questions

+* What needs to be added to Mongoose's update method so that it returns an updated candidate?

 --------------